nahidsaikat/nahidsaikat.com/content/posts/2020-03-21---flask-with-sqlalchemy-and-marshmallow.md

 <strong>[marshmallow-sqlalchemy](https://marshmallow-sqlalchemy.readthedocs.io/en/latest/index.html "marshmallow-sqlalchemy")</strong> An SQLAlchemy integration with the marshmallow (de)serialization library.

 We will be using pipenv as our dependency manager.
-We are asuming that pipenv is installed in your system.
-Follow the steps bellow and at the end you will have a crud application running on http://localhost:5000/.
+We are asuming that pipenv is already installed in your system.

+Follow the steps bellow and at the end you will have a simple note application running on http://localhost:5000/.

 <strong>Step 1: Setup Project Environment</strong>